vgarc018/cs100hw4/READMEdraft_2.md

 ***Multiple characters in our delimiter***

-Recall that we defined the delimiter as being a set of one or more characters, so obviously we can add more characters into this set.
+The char_separator<char> model of boost tokenizer is a set, so therefore we can add more characters into it.
 So let's change our delimiter in ex_2.cpp to this:

 `char_separator<char> delim(" &");`